 They started it not to elevate to superiority the mother and her role in family and society, or even to simply honor motherhood.

 Did you know that the women who started Mother’s Day were actively working to help lower infant mortality rates?
-That they protested … Read more...
+That … Read more...

 This topic is important and praying people, especially Christian people, please note.

 I saw a post on social media from a bereaved parent friend yesterday about a movie opening soon called “Breakthrough.”
 I had heard about this in passing, understanding it to be one of those movies that has an overtly religious, specifically Christian, message.

 I generally stay away from those finding them to be trite, or too simplistic, to really address what I think are deep theological and/or social issues.
 Also, they are generally about pushing their own agenda for conversion.
 I am not down with … Read more...

 Most of us are not breathing properly for optimum health and well-being.
 We have poor posture, we sit for long periods of time, stare at screens, and move very little.
 Many grieving, anxious, or traumatized people have the sensation of being unable to breathe fully.
 Sometimes you might unconsciously hold your breath until you find yourself gasping for air, not even realizing you weren’t breathing.

 If we have been hurt, are grieving or have experienced trauma, we may feel like we want to be … Read more...

 The twelfth coping strategy is “Something Nice for Someone Else”

 For many people in grief, doing acts of kindness, volunteering, doing something to bring comfort, a smile, or some love to another person is a way that we can find a bit of peace within our own pain.